The Pearl

 To climb to thee:

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-The poem shows the use of imagery such as “What willing nature speaks, what forc’d by fire”, “The propositions of hot blood and brains;” and “My stuff is flesh not brass.”
+For example, “What willing nature speaks, what forc’d by fire”, “The propositions of hot blood and brains;” and “My stuff is flesh not brass”.

-- Juxtaposition: The poem shows the juxtaposition of opposite ideas at several places such as “hot blood and brains” and “flesh, not brass.”
+- Juxtaposition: The poem shows the juxtaposition of opposite ideas at several places, such as “hot blood and brains” and “flesh, not brass”.

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
 The poem shows metaphors such as pipes, press, reason, stars, glory, and expressions.